-In late 2008, the Florida Department of Transportation converted the I-95 high occupancy vehicle (HOV) lanes northbound between SR 112 and the Golden Glades Interchange to 95 Express: a toll-based express lane open to all commuters.
+The Florida Department of Transportation converted the I-95 high-occupancy vehicle (HOV) lanes northbound between SR 112 and the Golden Glades Interchange to 95 Express: a toll-based express lane open to all commuters.
 Despite the controversy surrounding the so-called “Lexus Lane”, 95 Express has proved extremely popular with commuters seeking to shave time off their commutes.

 - You must have a SunPass transponder.
 95 Express use is monitored electronically and photographs are taken of vehicles using the lane illegally.

 - You may only enter or exit 95 Express at designated points.
 If you enter 95 Express by accident, you must travel to the end at the Golden Glades Interchange.

 Tolls and Toll Exemptions